Get insider access

 High-Frequency Extension

 The Sonos Ray has a fair stereo frequency response.
-As with Sonos' more premium offerings, it has a room correction feature called Trueplay on compatible iOS devices, which automatically optimizes the bar's audio reproduction based on the unique acoustics of your space.
-Its sound profile is neutral, especially in the mids, where most voices and lead instruments reproduce, ensuring they're clear and present in the mix.
-The lack of bass is noticeable, especially with bass-heavy genres like hip-hop and EDM.
-Still, if you mostly listen to dialogue-centric TV shows without a lot of bass mixed in, you'll find that the vocals are pleasant and detailed.
-There isn't a noticeable difference in the sound after updating it to firmware version 14.18, either.
+Like most premium bars on the market, this soundbar comes with a room correction device that's designed to adjust its output based on your room's unique acoustics.
+It's called Trueplay, and it's available on compatible iOS devices.
+With it on, the bar's sound profile is pretty balanced, especially in the mids, where most voices and lead instruments reproduce.
+As with most standalone bars, the lack of bass is noticeable, especially with bass-heavy genres like hip-hop and EDM.
+Still, if you mostly listen to dialogue-centric TV shows without a lot of bass mixed in, you'll find the vocals pleasant and detailed.

 Sound